Medical Sciences Building

 Opened in April 2011 and dedicated in October 2011, the 185,000 square foot MSB occupies a three-acre parcel of land in downtown Scranton and houses students, faculty and staff.

-- Clinical Skills and Simulation Center: The center is nearly 10,000 square feet and features state-of-the-art equipment for simulation and standardized patient experiences.
+- Clinical Skills and Simulation Center: The center is nearly 10,000 square feet and features state-of-the-art equipment for simulation and standardized patient experiences and assessment.

 - Library: Geisinger Commonwealth’s Medical Library is 95% digital and accessible 24/7 by students, faculty and staff.